-Last week was about recognizing progress.
-This week is about parenting and the art of setting expectations.
+Last week was about embracing inclusion in hybrid work environments.
+This week is about middle school and embracing awkwardness.

 Have a jolly good day,